facebook/sapling/_src/overview/rebase.md

 ```

 Note how `6f782187a` is identified with an `x` in the commit graph to denote that it
 has been rewritten to the newer version `8abef7d37f3a`.
+However, it is still visible
+because commit D did not get rebased.

 #### Other